dangaiden/lambda-zipper/README.md

 # lambda-zipper

 # Purpose

-Lambda function to zip files from S3 bucket.
+This repository is intended to show how a Lambda function can read

-# Specifics for the lambda
+# Specifics used for Lambda

 - Runtime: Python 3.7
 - Handler: lambda_function.main_handler